 The evolved network topologies below show the active connection paths in the best solver for each gate.
 Simpler gates developed sparse, direct routing from inputs to outputs.
 The more complex gates evolved denser inhibitory structures, consistent with their need to compute non-linear decision boundaries.

 These results also suggest that an in-life constructive topology mechanism — one that adds neurons dynamically during training — is not strictly necessary.
 However, it would be beneficial as currently one has to guess at the number of required neurons within the hyperparameters.
-As can be seen in the graphs some did not take full advantage of every neuron meaning they most likely could have solved it in far fewer.
+Some of the above graphs, especially NOT, did not take full advantage .
 The current barrier is the lack of spatial locality: neurons have no position, so proximity-based wiring heuristics cannot be applied directly.
 A workable substitute might be temporal locality or spatial zones — for instance, designating border neurons that can form connections with neurons in adjacent zones, serving as a computationally inexpensive proxy for spatial proximity, creating a S-CNG or a Spatial CNG.
 This warrants further investigation.

 During prototyping I tried a few different experiments to hone the final evolutionary model.
 One of these was inputting the gates sequentially which actually converged much faster.
-As this was not my planned experiment I changed to the current continuous input, however, this seems to suggest that my above goal of temporality worked well and ideally the graph needs only one input at a time.
+As this was not my planned experiment I changed to the current continuous input, however, this seems to suggest that the model, at least on a very microscale, is able to react to nonconcurrent inputs.
 This would roughly match biological systems as we can get overwhelmed and also scan, being able to cut inputs.
-You are wearing a shirt.
-Before this you didn't feel it but purely by me mentioning it, you now feel the fabric on your skin as an example of this selective inputs.
 Further research is needed.
-In addition, I tested two sequence memory where the graph needed to repeat the sequence in order to prevent brute forcing.
+In addition, I tested two sequence memory where the graph needed to repeat the sequence fully in order to prevent brute forcing.
 The graph hit around 50% accuracy, however, neuron thresholds rapidly collapsed to an average between 0.017 and 0.02.
 Out of curiosity I fed higher number sequences up to 20 into the best graph with it achieving 50% accuracy on random sequences of length 10.
 This points to inhibitory neurons as essential for short-term memory formation and therefore of fundamental importance to the architecture's long-term potential.
-In addition, it also provides a road of further study as this is highly promising towards having a ML algorithm with genuine short term memory.
+In addition, it also provides a road of further study to determine if this prototyping result was indicative of true short-term memory.

 A primary limitation of this architecture is that inputs and outputs are natively binary.
 Because spiking neurons are either on or off, any non-binary information must be encoded as binary or one-hot input, which restricts the range of tasks the graph can directly address.